ea7klk/ea7klk.es/content/post/2020/who-am-i.md

 ---
 title: Who am I ?!
-date: 2020-01-01
+date: 2025-01-25
-tags: ["stoicism"]
-image : "/img/posts/img-0.jpg"
+image: /img/posts/img-0.jpg
-Description  : "Who am I ?!
+Description: Who am I ?!
 This is the most asked question in my life.
-Yet no clear answer has yet been found..."
+Yet no clear answer has yet been found...
+tags:
+  - stoicism
 ---
 Who am I ?!
 This is the most asked question in my life.
 Yet no clear answer has yet been found.

 {{< rawhtml >}}
 <div id="calculator-container" style="font-family: var(--bs-body-font-family); text-align: center;"></div>